SwedbankPay/developer.swedbankpay.com/payments/index.md

                       for all payment instruments, reducing complexity and enabling a more straightforward integration." %}

-There are to main payment types, *two-phase* and *one-phase* payments.
+There are two main payment types, *two-phase* and *one-phase* payments.
 The two seem very similar from a consumer's point of view, but there are key differences you should know about.